aws/copilot-cli/site/content/docs/commands/job-deploy.en.md

 The steps involved in `job deploy` are:

+1. When `image.build` exists in the manifest:
-1. [Optional] Build your local Dockerfile into an image
+    1. Build your local Dockerfile into an image
-2. [Optional] Tag it with the value from `--tag` or the latest git sha (if you're in a git directory)
+    2. Tag it with the value from `--tag` or the latest git sha (if you're in a git directory)
-3. [Optional] Push the image to ECR
+    3. Push the image to ECR
-4. Package your manifest file and addons into CloudFormation
+2. Package your manifest file and addons into CloudFormation
-4. Create / update your ECS task definition and job
+3. Create / update your ECS task definition and job

 ## What are the flags?